insiyam/insiyam.github.io/_posts/2025-03-01-assignment-1-analyzing-ror-corpus.md

 ---

-title: "Assignment 1"
+title: "Assignment 1 - Analyzing ROR Corpus with Voyant and R"
 categories:
+  - Assignments
-  - blog
+  - Blog
 tags:
+  - Assignments
-  - assignment
+  - Voyant
 ---

-# Building a Corpus with NYUAD ROR
+# Working with a Corpus

 ## Introduction
 How do we understand the student body of our campus, their questions, their fears and their connection to social media?
 For assignment one, we chose a corpus from a relatively unusual place.
 Foregoing Project Gutenberg, we chose a corpus that was institutionally and geographically relevant to us here at NYUAD, the Facebook group known as ROR.
 We chose to compare posts from ROR, Female ROR, and Male ROR, to bring a new understanding of our student body, especially looking at dynamics between gendered and non-gendered spaces.
 By using tools like R and Voyant Tools, our exploratory data analysis allowed us to draw conclusions about the language used in these forums, and how they might reflect larger societal and institutional principles.